 Leadership Zone

 In the Leadership Innovation Zone, students develop good leadership habits such as integrity, communication, courage, self-awareness, empathy, and respect.
-Both campuses are pursuing International Baccalaureate (IB) candidate schools for the 2021–22 school year.
+Both campuses are International Baccalaureate (IB) candidate schools.

 Las Palmas Leadership School for Girls

 Las Palmas Leadership School for Girls is a single-gendered school for girls.
-It serves grades K–4 and 6 in 2022–23, with plans to grow into a K–8, all-girls campus.
+It serves grades K–7 in 2023–24, with plans to grow into a K–8, all-girls campus.
 The school is a partnership with the Texas Council for International Studies (TCIS), which brings expertise in implementing International Baccalaureate programs.
 Students participate in a two-way dual language program and experience a curriculum that will help students gain a competitive edge for their future.

 Roy Cisneros Leadership School for Boys

-Roy Cisneros Leadership School for Boys is a single-gendered school for boys in grades K–3 and 6 in 2022–23, with plans to grow into a K–8, all-boys campus.
-(The campus serves girls in grades 4–5 in 2022–23.)
+Roy Cisneros Leadership School for Boys is a single-gendered school for boys in grades K–4 and 6–7 in 2023–24, with plans to grow into a K–8, all-boys campus.
+(The campus serves girls in grade 5 in 2023–24.)
 The school is a partnership with the Texas Council for International Studies (TCIS), which brings expertise in implementing International Baccalaureate programs.
 Students participate in a two-way dual language program, with a curriculum that will help students gain a competitive edge for their future.
+Learn more in this guest blog post about the Roy Cisneros school.

 Public Service Zone